KHP-Informatics/DNAscan/README.md

 #### How to make the read mappers and variant callers use custom options

 The file paths_and_configs.py in DNAscan_installation_folder/scripts can be used for this purpose.
-In paths_and_configs.py there is a section where a strings of options can be passed to the read mappers (Hisat2 and BWA) and the variant callers (Freebayes and GATK HC):
+In paths_and_configs.py there is a section where a string of options can be passed to the read mappers (Hisat2 and BWA) and the variant callers (Freebayes and GATK HC):

  ```bash
  #custom tool options